Tobi-De/Tobi-De/README.md

 Here are a few projects I'm currently working on that might be of interest to you:

 <!-- PROJECT-LIST:START -->
-- [leerming](https://github.com/Tobi-De/leerming): An implementation of the [Leitner box](https://en.wikipedia.org/wiki/Leitner_system) that can generate flashcards using llms from documents, youtube videos and web page links.
+- [leerming](https://github.com/Tobi-De/leerming): An implementation of the Leitner box that can generate flashcards using llms from documents, youtube videos and web page links.
+- [fuzzy-couscous](https://github.com/Tobi-De/fuzzy-couscous): A cli tool to bootstrap your django projects and enhance your development experience.
+- [dj-shop-cart](https://github.com/tobi-de/dj-shop-cart): A simple and flexible cart manager for your django projects.
 - [sse-relay-server](https://github.com/Tobi-De/sse_relay_server): An SSE Relay Service: Perfect for Adding Real-Time Features to Your Django Project Without Introducing ASGI or Async Code.
-- [cookiecutter-fastapi](https://github.com/tobi-de/cookiecutter-fastapi) - A cookiecutter / template for fastapi projects.
-- [fuzzy-couscous](https://github.com/Tobi-De/fuzzy-couscous) - A cli tool to bootstrap your django projects and enhance your development experience.
-- [dj-shop-cart](https://github.com/tobi-de/dj-shop-cart) - A cart manager for django projects.
-- [fastapi-users-tortoise](https://github.com/tobi-de/fastapi-users-tortoise) - A fastapi-users database adapter for tortoise-orm.
+- [cookiecutter-fastapi](https://github.com/Tobi-De/cookiecutter-fastapi): Cookiecutter fastapi is a framework for jumpstarting production-ready fastapi projects quickly.
 <!-- PROJECT-LIST:END -->

 To see my full list of noteworthy projects, visit: [My Projects](https://oluwatobi.dev/projects/).